Our Services A - Z - Clinical Psychology Department

 I qualified from Staffordshire University and have previously worked with substance misuse services and in cardiology settings.
 I joined the Trust in May 2023 and work into adult services.

 Clinically I am interested in ACT and CFT.
-I enjoy working with patients to help them to meet their therapeutic goals, with a compassionate mindset, and with consideration of the physical, mental, and social aspects that make up health.Dr Sarah Montrose, Clinical Psychologist.
+I enjoy working with patients to help them to meet their therapeutic goals, with a compassionate mindset, and with consideration of the physical, mental, and social aspects that make up health.Dr Sarah Montrose, Senior Clinical Psychologist.

 I qualified from the University of Edinburgh and have previously worked in neurorehabilitation services and older adult community mental health teams.
 I joined the Trust in September 2022 and work into adult services.